bryantt927/Flask-LLM-Chatbot-Edu/README.md

 ```
 This command will install required Python packages and dependencies required for your chatbot application.

-4. Configure your OpenAI API key:
+4. Configure your LLM model and location by choosing 'client' variable in app.py.
+Default is OpenAI and 3.5 turbo model.
-You will want need to make changes to files for your local installation

 a.
 Open .env in a text editor or code editor of your choice and set the variables